Manalelaidouni/manalelaidouni.github.io/_posts/2019-05-26-Pytorch-guide-101.md

 #### 5. Saving and loading the model

-The  `state_dict()` object is a dictionary  that both Pytorch models and optimizers have to store their parameters, the `model.state_dict()` maps each of the model layers to their parameters while `optimizer.state_dict()` saves the updated parameters and the hyperparameters it used, this provides you great flexibility to save your model's parameters, alter them and eventually restore them.
+The  `state_dict()` object is a dictionary  that both Pytorch models and optimizers have to store their parameters, the `model.state_dict()` maps each of the model layers to their parameters while `optimizer.state_dict()` saves the updated parameters and the hyperparameters it used, this provides a great flexibility to save your model's parameters, alter them and eventually restore them.

 ```python
 # Save the parameters